xiaoxiaoliu10/Agent-First-Organization/docs/docs/Tools.md

 **`type`**: A string representing the type of data.
 > **Examples**: 'int', 'str', 'list'

-*`items`*: An optional string representing the type of data if the type is a container (such as lists)
+**`enum`**: The candidate values for the slot.
+This is used to aid the slotfilling verifier to check if the extracted value is valid.
 > **Examples**: 'int', 'str'

 **`description`**: A string describing the parameter.
 This will be used to aid the extraction component of slotfilling.
 Adding examples often help the slotfilling.